llewelld/flagellum/README.md

 );
 ```

-title : This is the title of your site that will appear in the site metadata amongst other places.
+**`title`:** This is the title of your site that will appear in the site metadata amongst other places.
 Try to make this understandable for humans.

-root: This is the web site root address.
+**`root`:** This is the web site root address.
 Links will redirect to this, so it's important that it matches your site's URL.
 It should end with a `/` character.

 **`dbhost`:** This should be the hostname or IP address of your MySQL (or compatible) database server.